BioinformaticsOnLine/Sybr/README.md

 ```bash
 conda activate sybr
 ```
+---

 ### Usage

-Sybr's workflow is controlled via a `config.yaml` file, allowing you to selectively run different analysis stages.
+Sybr's workflow is controlled via a `run_sybr_config.yaml` file, allowing you to selectively run different analysis stages.
 Below are examples for the three main functionalities.

-#### 1. Find Evolutionary Breakpoints (EBRs) and Multi-species Homologous Synteny Blocks (msHSBs)
+##### 1. Find Multi-species Homologous Synteny Blocks (msHSBs) and Evolutionary Breakpoints (EBRs)

 This stage leverages `EBA3.0` to identify genomic rearrangements and conserved syntenic regions.